-This gluten-free teff flour bread is perfectly crusty on the outside, soft on the inside, and it has a unique flavor.
-This bread is not gummy, is easy to make, and will leave you craving more!
+This Teff Bread is perfectly crusty on the outside and soft on the inside with a rich & unique flavor just like our top-rated 100% buckwheat bread.
+This teff bread is not gummy, is easy to make, and will leave you craving more!

 Jump to: